ynput/ayon-documentation/website/docs/addon_usd_admin_workflow_settings.md

 > Settings Location:`ayon+settings://houdini/publish/ValidateRenderResolution`

 ![](assets/usd/admin/houdini_publish_validate_usd_render_resolution.png)

+Validate render resolution and pixel aspect of USD render products match the context resolution.

 - **Enable**: The default state of the plugin.
 - **Optional**: Allows the user to toggle this setting in the publisher UI.